ZainaR-20/LifePaws/README.md

 # LifePaws 🐾

-LifePaws is a browser-based virtual pet simulator designed to teach real-life pet care habits through gameplay.
-Players adopt and customize a pet, manage health-related stats, budget money for care, play mini-games, and build long-term responsibility skills.
+The program provides a virtual pet so users can experience pet ownership without real-life costs or restrictions.
+It includes interactive care tasks such as feeding, playing, and cleaning to help users practice responsibility while building an emotional connection through the pet’s moods and reactions.
 ## Project goal
 LifePaws exists for people who cannot keep a real pet because of cost, allergies, housing limits, or time constraints.
 The game translates pet ownership into an interactive simulation focused on:

 - daily care routines